Semi-supervised inference using unlabeled summary statistics: Mean estimation under covariate-independent labeling

-Our findings suggest that cross-fitting is only necessary for the primary data, eliminating the need to apply it to external data.
-This is because the outcome regression estimate \(\widehat\beta^{(-k)}\) is constructed using only the primary data, ensuring that it is conditionally independent of the external summary \(\bar X_0\), given all \(\Gamma_i\), even without performing cross-fitting on the external data.
-This observation allows for precise control over the impact of nuisance estimation error on the final mean estimation.
-In Theorem \ref{theorem for the asymptotics under MCAR}, we require a sparsity condition of \(s = o(n\gamma_n/\log d)\), aligning with \cite{zhang2023semi} when \(\Gamma_i\) and \(n_P\) are treated as random, since \(n\gamma_n=\E(n_P)\).
-This refinement reduces the requirement for accessing individualized covariates from external sources, making the approach more feasible for large-scale data integration, where such access might be logistically challenging. \end{remark}
+Our findings show that cross-fitting is needed only within the labeled data and does not need to be applied to the unlabeled data.
+This is because the outcome regression estimator \(\widehat\beta^{(-k)}\) is constructed using only labeled observations, which makes it conditionally independent of the unlabeled summary \(\bar X_0\) given all \(\Gamma_i\), even without cross-fitting on the unlabeled data.
+This property allows careful control of how nuisance estimation error affects the final mean estimator.
+In Theorem~\ref{theorem for the asymptotics under MCAR}, we impose a sparsity condition \(s = o(n\gamma_n/\log d)\), which matches the requirement in \citet{zhang2022high} when \(\Gamma_i\) and \(n_L\) are treated as random, since \(n\gamma_n=\E(n_L)\).
+This refinement removes the need to access individualized unlabeled covariates and makes the method more practical for large-scale semi-supervised problems where such access can be difficult. \end{remark}